Read summaries of the fundamental and applied research efforts that will take place at Princeton.

 Craig Arnold (right), associate professor of mechanical and aerospace engineering, is one of the Princeton faculty members who has received research funding through the American Recovery and Reinvestment Act.
 Here, he works with postdoctoral researcher Romain Fardel to examine an experimental setup for printing ultrasmall patterns over wide surface areas.
 Mirrors and lenses direct two laser beams to the center device, which writes lines and dots that are 100 nanometers wide, or 200 times thinner than a human hair.
 Such tiny patterns are key to many areas of electronics, biology and energy production.
 (Photo: Frank Wojciechowski)

 • a molecular biologist who will use the award to characterize the genetic basis of antibiotic resistance in E. coli bacteria.
 This increased understanding could provide guidance for the development of new drugs and therapeutic regimes.

 • a chemist who is putting the grant toward the development of a novel solution to the complex and interrelated problems of greenhouse gas emissions and dwindling energy resources by using light to convert carbon dioxide into methanol and isopropanol — alcohols that can be used as fuel.

 • a computer scientist who is working to improve Web access in disadvantaged regions through the development of "content retrieval networks."

 • an engineer who will delve deeper into a breakthrough nanolithography technology developed in his lab to create ultrasmall features on microchips.
 The research has implications for many areas of science, including physics, biology, energy and consumer product development.

-Princeton's Office of the Dean for Research has provided brief summaries of the stimulus-funded work that will take place at Princeton on a website.
+Princeton's Office of the Dean for Research has provided brief summaries of the stimulus-funded work that will take place at Princeton on a new website.
 Additional information on the ARRA is available from the Office of Research and Project Administration.